 In-depth study of selected literary periods in English or American literature.
 The specific literary period will be announced in the course schedule.
 May be repeated for credit when content varies.
-Prerequisite: WRTG S211 or WRTG S212 or instructor permission.

 ENGL S423 Ecocriticism

 An introduction to the theory and practice of ecocriticism.
 Readings will include the history and theory of environmental literature as well as research in the interdisciplinary fields of environmental philosophy and ecofeminism.
 Emphasis will be placed on exploring the interplay of human culture with nature in literary texts.